NYPL/sfr-ingest-pipeline/README.md

 To start a local test instance run `npm run start-dev`.

-##Deployment
+## Deployment

 Deployment is made to an ElasticBeanstalk instance and can be managed on the CLI with the python package `awsebcli`.
 Before deploying the eb environment needs to be initialized with `eb init`.
 If this code was previously deployed to an ElasticBeanstalk instance in your AWS account, this should be automatically detected and configured.
 Otherwise the CLI will prompt with the necessary steps.

 After initialization, if this is a new application, run `eb create` to create the instance and deploy a new version of the application.
 If deploying to an existing instance run `eb deploy` to generate a new deployment package and push this to the instance.

-##Searching
+## Searching

 The `search` endpoint supports both `GET` and `POST` requests with the same basic parameters.
 Required are:

 - `field` the field(s) you would like to search.
 Currently supported are `keyword`, `title`, `author` and `subject`.
 - `query` the string you would like to search.
 The query field supports boolean search construction as well as quotation marks for exact term matching.

- Additionally two optional parameters are supported:
+## Paging

+ElasticSearch supports two distinct paging strategies, both of which are supported by this API.
+A standard `from/size` option allows for the retrieval of arbitrary pages in the index and a `search_after` option that allows for retrieval of adjacent records from a current result set.
+It should be noted that ElasticSearch, by default, restricts `from/size` to the first 10,000 records of a result set.
+This is circumvented internally by manipulating the result object.

+The paging options are:

- - `per_page` the total number of results to return
+- `per_page` The total number of results to return.
- - `page` the page of results to return.
+- `page` The page of results to return.
 Can be used to return subsequent pages of results if a large number of results are returned.

-##Filtering
+- `next_page_sort` The `sort` object of the LAST `hit` in a results page.
+This used internally by Elastic to retrieve the next page of results
+- `prev_page_sort` The `sort` object of the FIRST `hit` in a results page.
+Used internally to retrieve the previous page of results.
+- `total` This is used to help retrieve an arbitrary page from a query.
+This is never required, but providing this as a parameter with a search request removes the need to calculate the size, speeding the response.

+## Sorting

+Basic sorting is implemented to support the requirements of the next/previous page functionality.
+The default sort is by the internal ElasticSearch scoring algorithm, based off the initial search query.
+This can be changed to any field in the index.
+Adding a sort involves placing a single parameter, `sort`, in the request, which is an array of objects with the following fields:

+- `field` The field to sort the results on
+- `dir` The direction of the sort, either `asc` or `desc`

+## Filtering

 TKTKTK

-##Aggregations
+## Aggregations

 TKTKTK

-##Single Record
+## Single Record

 The `work` endpoint also supports both `GET` and `POST` requests and returns a single work from the SFR ElasticSearch instance.
 This accepts a single parameter in both methods: `identifier` which accepts an identifier and queries the SFR index for a single record.
 The `identifier` can be either an UUID or other identifier recognized by the SFR index such as an OCLC number, LCCN, ISBN, ISSN or other identifiers.

+UUID is preferred as it is the only identifier that is guaranteed to only return a single record.

 If no results or multiple results are found for an identifier, this will return a non-200 error message.